Gwiilo/sapiens-server/README.md

 **./sapiens.sh restart** - Basically a stop, wait, and then a start.
 Good to bounce the server if things are getting laggy.<br>
 **./sapiens.sh console** - When a server is running in the background use this command to bring up the server console.
 To exit the console without stopping the server hold CTRL and type A D.<br>

+## Accessing from the internet
+How you access it from the internet depends on how you've set up the server.
+In essence, you need to open the following ports:
+ - 16161/udp (or your `config.sh`'s UDP_PORT)
+ - 16162/udp (or your `config.sh`'s UDP_PORT + 1) (if you enabled advertising)
+ - 16168/tcp (or your `config.sh`'s HTTP_PORT)

+These change with the options in `config.sh`

 ## Updating your server
 Run open the directory up, and run these two commands: